Code-Institute-Submissions/Raffa-G-project1/README.md

 - ### About:
     - The second in the sequence of links (nav bar) placed on the top righ of all pages.
-    - It links to a section of the home page where the user can see the title of the secction, find a video about the topic and a box with a scrool side bar containing the writen info about the topic.
+    - It links to a section of the home page where the user can see the title of the secction, an image illustrating the initial confusion about the topic and a box with a scrool side bar containing the writen info about the topic.
     <!-- enter screenshot of about section -->

 - ### Get informed: